It's Okay To Grieve The Time You've Lost This Year

 Advertisement

 There are similar stories everywhere.
-Lucy, 35, was six weeks away from getting married in Italy when lockdown was announced.
+Thirty-five-year-old Lucy was six weeks away from getting married in Italy when lockdown was announced.
 "At first it was surreal," she says but very soon it became "heartbreaking".
-After that, she and her partner couldn’t contemplate another wedding in Italy because "it just wouldn’t be the same".
+After that, she and her partner couldn’t contemplate another wedding in Italy because "it just wouldn’t be the same."
 Lucy had hoped to start planning a wedding in the UK this autumn but then the infection rates crept up.
-"Besides," she says, "I don't think we can face canceling a second wedding."
+"Besides," she says, "I don't think we can face cancelling a second wedding."

-Jamie, 34, similarly, was about to change her life when the pandemic hit.
-She was due to fly across the globe to be with her boyfriend permanently in South America.
-She was due to start a brand-new life.
-"I know I’m not alone in feeling like life has been put on hold.
-The thing is, I already felt that way eight months before the pandemic.
-I’d been patiently — and sometimes not so patiently — waiting to finish up some work commitments before moving to another country to be with my boyfriend.
-This was the year that we were really going to give things a go and if all went well, we had plans to start a family in the next couple of years."
-Then lockdown happened.
-"His country closed the borders and I haven’t seen him for a year now.
-I turn 35 in a couple of weeks and while it feels like life is on hold, I'm all too aware that my biological clock is still ticking away, louder than ever.
-If things don’t work out between us, will I get another chance to have a family?"

 Advertisement